Last Updated on October 29, 2023 by Electricalvolt

-The single phase transformer accepts single phase AC voltage and output single phase AC voltage according to turns ratio of the transformer.
-Three phase transformer converts three phase AC voltage into three phase AC voltage according to turns ratio.
-Three phase transformer is most suitable for transmission and distribution purpose.
+The single-phase transformer accepts single-phase AC voltage and outputs single-phase AC voltage according to the turns ratio of the transformer.
+A three-phase transformer converts three-phase AC voltage into three-phase AC voltage according to turns ratio.
+A three-phase transformer is most suitable for transmission and distribution purposes.

-The core of a single phase transformer has a single window.
-The core of the single phase transformer has two limbs.
+The core of a single-phase transformer has a single window and two limbs.

-Both HV and LV winding is wrapped around both the limbs.
-The LV winding is placed near to the core and then the HV winding is placed after LV on the same limb.
-This way the transformer size becomes compact due to less insulation requirement.
-The transformer cost reduces with this arrangement of placing the LV and HV winding on the same limb.
+Both HV and LV winding are wrapped around both limbs.
+The LV winding is placed near the core, and the HV winding is placed after the LV on the same limb.
+This way, the transformer size becomes compact due to less insulation requirement.
+The transformer cost is reduced by placing the LV and HV winding on the same limb.

-The main disadvantage of core type transformer is that all the flux produced in the primary does not link to the secondary and some parts of the flux does not link.
-Thus, the leakage flux in the core type transformer is more as compared to the flux utilization in shell type transformer.
+The main disadvantage of a core-type transformer is that all the flux produced in the primary does not link to the secondary, and some parts of the flux link to other parts of the transformer.
+Thus, the leakage flux in the core-type transformer is higher than the flux utilization in the shell-type transformer.

-However, the core type arrangement is most suitable for the large rating transformer because of easier access of the winding during maintenance.
-If there is fault in the inner winding, we can easily remove the the inner winding after removing the outer winding.
+However, the core type arrangement is most suitable for the large rating transformer because of more accessible winding during maintenance.
+If there is a fault in the inner winding, we can easily remove the inner winding after removing the outer winding.

 Read More: Shell Type Transformer- Its construction & Working